 Asian shares track tech, consumer stocks’ rally on Wall St

 Shares rose in Asia on Friday after technology and consumer-focused stocks led an overnight rally on Wall Street, marking a dramatic end to the market’s most volatile quarter in more than two years.
-Many regional markets were closed for Good Friday.
+Most world markets were closed for Good Friday.

 TECH FACTOR: Thursday’s run-up in technology stocks signaled that investors believe the sector was oversold in recent weeks, said Terry Sandven, chief equity strategist at U.S. Bank Wealth Management.
 “Volatility has ramped up, inflationary pressures are more prevalent, interest rates are on the cusp of change, so that presents a higher level of uncertainty and higher investor angst,” he said.